Guang (film): Plot

 He meets Sue Ann when eating at a stall.
 Sue Ann is a volunteer at the centre of children with special needs.
 He explains to her his endeavours to find more glasses in specified lengths and describing the notes and frequency that each cup would make.
 He explains that he is lacking two more glasses.
 His brother pursues him to go find another job.
 He goes for an interview in a cafe at mall, after nights of Didi forcing him to do eye contact.
 When the cafe owner finds out he is autistic, they tell him they will contact him in the future calmly.
 The owner explains that there is a large amount of social interactions working in a cafe and she does not want to stress him.
 Wen Guang is fed up, he slams the table and leaves.

 He walks into a shop where glasses are being sold.
 His eyes caught onto a big bowl.
 He tests the sound and smiles.
 However the price is RM1700 (US$400).
 He puts it down, muttering to himself, "No..." and walks away.
 Didi is angry again and cannot understand why he cannot be hired.
 His friend assures him and gives Wen Guang a job as a cashier at his shop.
 One day as Wen Guang walks home, he hears the clinking of glasses from the nearby dumpster truck.
 Wen Guang sneakily hangs onto the ledge of the truck and he is led to the rubbish islands.
 He digs through all the rubbish with his bare hands to look for that glass.
 He finds it and goes home with joy.

 When he reaches home, it is revealed that Wen Guang had stolen the RM1700 bowl.
-The police have came and asked for him to return it and give a statement at the station.
+The police have come and asked for him to return it and give a statement at the station.
 When the police go outside to wait for him, Didi loses his temper.
 He grabs Wen Guang and slams him against the TV.
 Wen Guang froze with fear as Didi mooing at him angrily, wishing him to be normal, asking him why he stole and only spends his time doing useless things like collecting glasses, all while Wen Guang shakes and stutters.
 He runs into Wen Guang's room and throws the glasses outside.
-Wen Guang tries to grabs the box but it is too late.
+Wen Guang tries to grab the box but it is too late.
 The breaking of the glasses is heard.
 He stumbles and breaks down, collapsing and chatters.
 Didi says: "When mom died, you didn't cry, now you're crying over some stupid glasses?"